X-GenGroup/.github/profile/README.md

-## Hi there 👋

-We are X-Gen Group from Xi'an Jiaotong University.
+## Hi 👋, We are X-Gen Group from Xi'an Jiaotong University.

 <!--